You’re in the right place

 “Honestly?
 I don’t even know where to start.
 I just know something is wrong.”

 → Started with an Audit.
-Found eight opportunity areas nobody knew existed.
+Found 8 to 10 opportunity areas nobody knew existed.

 No wrong way to start.
 No pressure once you do.